fleek-platform/dashboard/README.md

 On CI/CD runners, low specs cause inconsistent runs to mitigate any inconsistency playwright's team recommends running in a single worker [CI/Workers](https:playwright.dev/docs/ciworkers).

 Note that launching a [large](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners), e.g. `macos-latest-xlarge` runner is more efficient but increases cost dramatically.

-#### Managing HAR (HTTP Archive) files

-A HAR (HTTP Archive) file records network requests during page loads, including headers, cookies, content, and timings.
-To use HAR files for mocking:

-1. Record the HAR
-2. Save it with tests
-3. Route requests using the HAR

-> [!IMPORTANT]
-> It's important to fully comprehend the existing tests.
-For example, if you're going to replace an HAR file, you'll have to reproduce the actions that the tests expect to create.
-There are cases where a test fills an input field with a particular value, you can use a placeholder and then edit in the HAR file directly with the expected value, or modify the input text in the test.

-Alternatively, an HAR file can also be loaded and extended.
-In your favourite browser, locate the "Import HAR file..." option to import the HAR file located [here](./tests/utils/har.ts).

 ## Generators